Bingo (British version): Electronic

 The electronic board on which the tickets are played are usually black touchscreen terminals, with screens slightly larger than DVD cases.
 Players who use these terminals are required to use their club membership to add credit to their club 'accounts' in order to purchase bingo tickets.
 When a player wins, they are still required to shout.
 After their claim is verified, the winnings are automatically deposited into the players bingo account.
 This means that the staff member who verifies their claim does not need to physically provide them with their cash winnings.
 The electronic boards now offer many features including Mechanised Cash Bingo, in which players can play up to four boards instead of the usual two, as well as a variety of slot games and other gambling-based amusements.
 Players can either add credit to their bingo accounts to play these games, or spend bingo winnings.
 As of 2009, some larger Gala Bingo clubs have been able to offer 'Wizard Terminals', which use exactly the same software as their clubs' touchpads, but have large upright screens which people play on, and are dedicated to one section of the club, often known as the 'Wizard Area'.
 In June 2012, Mecca Bingo introduced, for the first time, a similar section of electronic screens to its club in Catford, as part of trial to see if they should be introduced into other clubs across the chain.

 Two of the largest bingo club operators in the UK (Mecca Bingo Ltd. (part of The Rank Group plc) and Gala Bingo (Gala Coral Group Ltd.)) offer electronic bingo in most of their clubs.
-Electronic bingo has become more and more popular in the UK in recent years as a means of improving the chances of a player to win, and making more profit for the club.
+Electronic bingo has become more and more popular in the UK in recent years.

-Mechanised cash bingo
+Mechanised cash

-Mechanised cash bingo differs from paper bingo, because it is played on a bingo board that is 4x4 square, and split up into four columns of colours.
-The numbers are assigned the following colours:
+Mechanised cash bingo, also known as electronic bingo, is a variant of traditional paper bingo that utilizes electronic boards and automated systems for gameplay.
+Unlike paper bingo, which is played on physical cards with daubers, mechanised cash bingo uses electronic boards with a 4x4 grid split into four columns of colors.
+Each column is associated with a specific range of numbers: